 Image Size and Resolution

-iOS uses a coordinate system to place content onscreen.
-This coordinate system is based on measurements in points, which map to pixels in the display.
-On a standard-resolution screen, one point (1/72 of an inch) is equal to one pixel.
+The coordinates system iOS uses to place content onscreen is based on measurements in points, which map to pixels in the display.
+On a standard-resolution screen, one point is equal to one pixel.
 High-resolution screens have a higher pixel density.
 Because there are more pixels in the same amount of physical space, there are more pixels per point.
 As a result, high-resolution displays require images with more pixels.